 “Now the Lord said to Abraham, go from your country and your kindred and your father’s house to the land that I will show you, and I will make of you a great nation, and I will bless you and make your name great so that you will be a blessing.
 I will bless those who bless you and him who dishonors you, I will curse.
 And in you all the families of the earth shall be blessed.”

 What a picture, of God calling Abraham who will become Abraham and promising Abraham blessing like beyond what he could imagine.
 I will make of you a great nation.
 I will give you a land and I will use your life and those who come after you, the offspring that comes after you to bless all the families of the earth.

-God, please bring your blessing to the peoples, the families of Morocco, among the Berber people that they might know Your faithfulness, Your love, Your salvation in Jesus.
-Use us as your church to take this good news to them, to carry out the commission that You have promised would take place ever since Genesis chapter 12, that all the nations and families of the earth would be blessed through Your promises to Your people.
+God, please bring your blessing to the peoples.
+The families of Morocco, among the Berber people that they might know Your faithfulness, Your love, Your salvation in Jesus.
+Use us as your church to take this good news to them.
+To carry out the commission that You have promised would take place ever since Genesis 12.
+That all the nations and families of the earth would be blessed through Your promises to Your people.
 Oh God.
 We praise You for Your faithfulness and we pray that You’d help us to trust in You.
 Help us to live by faith in You today.
-In Jesus name we pray.
+In Jesus’ name, we pray.
 Amen.